Waldwick Native Found Dead By Hikers In California Canyon Car Wreck

 The car, driven by Sarah Lindsay Constantine, was under brush in Oak Canyon, part of Mission Trails Regional Park, the article says.

-More than $5,900 had been raised on a GoFundMe for Shamoun's son, Camden, whom she leaves behind.
+More than $5,900 had been raised as of Tuesday evening on a GoFundMe for Shamoun's son, Camden, whom she leaves behind.

 "Nicole would do anything for anyone at anytime," Shirley Slee said on the page.